Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 4. On the **Create Traffic Manager profile** blade, enter the following values:

     - Name: **Enter a unique name for the Traffic Manager**.
     - Routing method: **Geographic**
     - Resource group: **Create New - OptimizedTFRG**
     - Resource group location: **North Central US (or the location you deployed the initial resource group during pre-lab setup)**.

     ![Fields in the Create Traffic Manager profile blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image50.png)

 5. Click **Create**.

-### Task 2: Point traffic manager to external / internet load balancer
+### Task 2: Point Traffic Manager to external / Internet Load Balancer

 1. Click on **Resource groups**, select the **OptimizedTFRG** resource group, and click on the **Traffic Manager** that was just created.